Financial Samurai

 Because I had also come up with the BURL real estate investing rule, I wanted to continue taking action based on my beliefs.
 Investing in real estate that provided the most utility made sense because now we had a way to easily do so thanks to real estate crowdfunding.

-Here are my Fundrise returns as of 2022.
-Notice how it took five years of average returns to finally see an explosive 41.7% return in 2021.
+Here are the Fundrise Heartland eREIT returns as of 1Q2023.
+Note, this is a different fund than the one mentioned above.
+Notice how it took five years of average-to-below-average returns to finally see an explosive 41.7% return in 2021.
 My heartland / sunbelt real estate thesis finally paid off!

 • 2017: 8.1%